act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Inapplicable Example 2

-This document does not have text content that is automatically **changed**.
+This document does not have text content that automatically changes.

 ```html
 <p>